 Medieval Medicine and Healing Practices in Europe

-When the Roman Empire fell in the fifth century, Europe fell into what became known as the Early Medieval Period or the Dark Ages, which lasted approximately until the end of the tenth century CE.
+When the Roman Empire fell in the fifth century CE, Europe moved into what became known as the Early Medieval Period or the Dark Ages, which lasted approximately until the end of the tenth century CE.
 Much of the knowledge gained by earlier civilisations was lost leaving medieval medicine and healing practices in Europe largely reliant on superstition and speculation.

-During this time, Europe was run by local lords who ruled over small fiefdoms.
+During this time, Europe was run by local warlords who ruled over small fiefdoms.
 With such small estates, infrastructures were basic so universities and public health systems were rare.
-Although a corpus of knowledge did grow over the period, traveling was dangerous so any knowledge that was learned tended to spread at a very slow rate.
+Although a corpus of knowledge did grow over the period, travelling was dangerous so any knowledge that was learned tended to spread at a very slow rate.

-The vast amount of war and social unrest also contributed to the slow progress of medicine, as did the influence of the church which forbade human dissection, encouraged people to look to prayer for their healing and agreed blindly with much of what was said in the writings of Galen, a second century Roman doctor.
-That said, it was largely on the battlefield that butcher-surgeons learned their trade, it was the Church that first brought about hospitals to care for the sick and dying and Galen’s teachings were exceptional for their time, though not always accurate.
+The vast amount of war and social unrest also contributed to the slow progress of medicine, as did the influence of the church which forbade human dissection, encouraged people to look to prayer for their healing and agreed blindly with much of what was said in the writings of Galen, a second-century Roman doctor.
+That said, it was largely on the battlefield that butcher surgeons learned their trade, it was the Church that first brought about hospitals to care for the sick or dying and Galen’s teachings were exceptional for their time, (though not always accurate).

 By the Later Mediaeval Period, also known as the High Middle Ages (c. the eleventh to the end of the fourteenth centuries), kingdoms had grown and ruling elites had begun to regain a great deal of the luxuries and refined lifestyles that make up higher civilisation.
 Universities and schools began to appear and travel became a lot safer making the sharing of knowledge between territories easier, though still very limited.

-Beliefs About Medicine and Healing in the Later Medieval Period
+Beliefs About Medicine and Healing in the Medieval Period

-- Disease and Smell – Another belief that was prevalent was that disease was carried by smell, so avoiding anything with a bad smell such as rotting flesh was seen as prudent.
-To protect themselves in times of epidemics, medieval doctors often carried with them something with a nice smell such as posies, believing it would counteract the bad smell and prevent them from catching the disease themselves.
+Disease and Smell – Another prevalent belief was that disease was carried by smell, so avoiding anything with a bad smell such as rotting flesh was seen as prudent.
+To protect themselves in times of epidemics, medieval doctors often carried with them something with a nice smell such as posies as they believed it would counteract the bad smell and prevent them from catching the disease themselves.
 Although the reasoning behind this was incorrect, it probably saw a good deal of success as diseased things do often actually smell bad.

-- Astrology – Astrology and the stars also played a part in healing practices, for example during the first plague epidemic (1348 – 1350), the Pope’s doctor Guy de Chauliac believed it to be caused by a conjunction of Saturn, Mars and Jupiter.
-(However he also correctly deduced that poor diet would make people more susceptible to disease).
+Astrology – Astrology and the stars also played a part in healing practices, for example during the first bubonic plague epidemic (1348 – 1350).
+Pope Clement VI's doctor, Guy de Chauliac, believed it to be caused by a conjunction of Saturn, Mars and Jupiter, however, he also correctly deduced that a poor diet would make people more susceptible to disease.

-- Divine Intervention – Despite the appearance of a few universities in Europe, most of the learning that was happening was in the monasteries.
+Divine Intervention – Despite the appearance of a few universities in Europe, most of the learning that was happening was in the monasteries.
 The monks believed in the need for divine intervention for healing the sick as they tended to see it as a punishment from God or even demonic possession.
-During the middle ages, people were extremely superstitious and most would follow the authority of the Church without question so many relied solely on faith and prayer to cure themselves and their loved ones.
+During the Middle Ages, people were extremely superstitious and most would follow the authority of the Church without question.
+As a result, many people relied solely on faith and prayer to cure themselves and their loved ones when illness struck.

-- Hospitals – Hospitals began to appear in the monasteries to help the sick and dying.
-The earliest was in the monastery of St Gall, built in 820 and known to be able to hold six people and to have its own garden for growing herbal medicine.
+Hospitals – Hospitals began to appear in the monasteries to help the sick and dying.
+The earliest was in the monastery of St Gall, built-in 820 CE and known to be able to hold six people and to have its own garden for growing herbal medicine.
 The idea grew over time and by the twelfth century, many larger hospitals were being built across Europe, mostly by Church institutions.

 A Medieval History of Surgery